aimms/how-to/Articles/536/536-name-binds-to.rst

 .. math::

-    \forall n: lb_n \leq \sum_f fr_{f,n} * srv_f \leq ub_n
+    \forall n: lb_n \leq \sum_f fr_{f,n} \times srv_f \leq ub_n

 where :math:`lb` is a lower bound, :math:`fr` is the fraction (table above), :math:`srv` is the number of serving, and :math:`ub` is the upper bound.

-The purpose of this article is illustrate the use of `Data Exchange Library <https://documentation.aimms.com/dataexchange/index.html>`_, and in particular the mapping attribute `name-bind-to <https://documentation.aimms.com/dataexchange/mapping.html#the-name-binds-to-attribute>`_, to flexibly and compactly specify the reading of the above type of tables.
+The purpose of this article is illustrate the use of `Data Exchange Library <https://documentation.aimms.com/dataexchange/index.html>`_, and in particular the mapping attribute `name-bind-to <https://documentation.aimms.com/dataexchange/mapping.html#the-name-binds-to-attribute>`_, to flexibly and compactly specify exchanging data between EXCEL and AIMMS.

-This article presents an example of exchanging such data with an AIMMS application.
-The purpose of this article is to illustrate the use of ``name-binds-to`` when reading an ``.xlsx`` or a ``.csv`` file using the Data Exchange library.

 Running example
 ----------------